MH-LIKHON/MP3-Brainery/README.md

-# Brainery - Full Stack Learning Platform
+# Brainery - Learning Platform

 Brainery is an **interactive web platform** designed for learners to **store, manage, and explore educational resources**.
 Built with **Flask, MongoDB, Bootstrap, and JavaScript**, Brainery allows users to **save study topics, access shared learning materials, and track their progress** in an intuitive interface.